mikelagrouw/pdsnd_github/README.md

 Bikeshare data analysis

 ### Description
-User-interface takes users desired time and place for analysis and input and provides core statistics of the selected data
+User-interface that takes users desired time and place for analysis and input and provides core statistics of the selected data

 ### Files used
 bikeshare.py